 - What topic do you cover?

 - What is your brand and what does it stand for?

 What is your tone of voice?

 Try not to be too unfocused and cluttered.
-Many of the most popular newsletters are published in a very clear, minimalistic and digestible format.
+Many of the most popular newsletters are published in a very clear, minimalist and digestible format.

 Stories are presented in a roundup format and are bucketed into categories for easy reference and skimming.
 Some are more long-form focused with only one full article per email.
 Which one will you be?